The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 – Sit on the left side of the bus.
 You’ll get the best views heading north into the Highlands.

 – Book early.
-This Highlands Day Tour from Edinburgh sells out quickly, especially during summer and holidays.
+This Scottish Highlands Tour from Edinburgh sells out quickly, especially during summer and holidays.

-There are many ways to see Scotland, but if you’re short on time, this is hands-down the most efficient and rewarding way to do it.
+There are many ways to see Scotland, but if you’re short on time, this is hands-down the most efficient and rewarding way to see the Scottish Highlands in one day.

-You’ll visit Glencoe’s dramatic peaks, Loch Ness’s mysterious shore, and Pitlochry’s storybook charm, plus experience Inverness, Culloden, Fort William, Fort Augustus, Urquhart Castle, Cairngorms National Park, and iconic film locations all in one unforgettable day.
+You’ll visit Glencoe’s dramatic peaks, Loch Ness’s mysterious shore, and Pitlochry’s storybook charm.
+Plus you’ll experience Inverness, Culloden, Fort William, Fort Augustus, Urquhart Castle, Cairngorms National Park, and iconic film locations all in one unforgettable day.
 Oh, and don’t forget about the hairy coos! (can you tell they were my favorite part?)

 The guides are knowledgeable and fun, the bus is comfortable, and the itinerary flows perfectly.
 You get just the right balance of sightseeing, history, and downtime.

-👉 If you only have one free day in Scotland, this Scottish Highlands Full-Day Tour from Edinburgh is the one to book.
+👉 If you only have one free day, this Scottish Highlands tour from Edinburgh is the best way to see the Scottish Highlands in one day without the stress of planning.

 Note from the author: Has this post changed how you’re planning your trip or given you inspiration for your next adventure?
 Please drop a comment below!
 Comments help to grow my blog and let me know what to write more of 🙂